nabilyusuf/Plexus-Coding-Challenge/README.md

 ### Considerations about the development:

-* Since the application is about calculating the volume of glasses arraged in a triang1led stack.
-This problem can be solved by considering that every top glass fills the bottom 2 glasss which support it when its overflowed.
+* The application is about calculating the volume of glasses arranged in a triangled stack.To solve the problem consideration needs to be given to the fact that, when filled, the top glass overflows to the two glasses directly beneath it.

-* This follows the [pascal triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle)pattern, but since we start from the zero row and zero glass, the equation didn't seem to work. to overcome this problem, I incremented the input
+* This follows the pattern of a pascal triangle which provides that each number in the triangle is the sum of the two numbers directly above it.
+However in this problem the initial number in the first glass has a value of zero, whereas the pascal triangle equation assumes the the first entry is equal to 1.
+To overcome this problem, I added 1 to the input given.